EarKiller6002/gzdoom_3.7.1_EarKiller6002-s_Games_Version/README.md

 To build GZDoom, please see the [wiki](https://zdoom.org/wiki/) and see the "Programmer's Corner" on the bottom-right corner of the page to build for your platform.

+## Attention from Andrey "EarKiller6002" Perfiliev
+ATTENTION!
+I did not change anything global in this version of GZDoom.
+I just made changes to the files located in "wadsrc/static", which are located in the "gzdoom.pk3" file